Hyundai and Kia roll out a software patch that makes cars harder to steal

 The patch will be installed free of charge on vulnerable models, with software that requires an actual key in the ignition to turn the vehicle on.
 (Thieves have been using the tips of USB cables to turn the ignition switch) The software will also block the car from being started after the doors have been locked using the key fob remote control.
 The vehicle will need to be unlocked before it can be started.
 The software also extends the length of the alarm sound from 30 seconds to a full minute.
 Hyundai dealers will also affix window stickers stating that the vehicle has anti-theft software installed.

 Hyundai will begin providing the software immediately for the most popular — and most frequently stolen — vulnerable models.
-Kia dealers will begin installing the software later this month.
+Kia said it has started to offer the update to some customers and expects to make it available to affected vehicles “over the next few months.”

 The-CNN-Wire

-Note: Correction: An earlier version of this story misstated when Kia’s software would be installed.